Back to Health Topics A-Z Homepage

 How common is invasive Group A Streptococcal disease?

 It is estimated that approximately 10,000-15,000 cases of invasive Group A Strep disease occur in the United States each year resulting in over 2,000 deaths.
 The Centers for Disease Control and Prevention estimates that there are between 500-1,500 cases of necrotizing fasciitis and 2,000-3,000 cases of STSS each year in the United States.
 In contrast, there are several million cases of strep throat and impetigo annually.
 Invasive Group A Strep was made a reportable disease in New York City in April, 1995.
-In 1999, there were 118 cases of invasive Group A Streptococci reported among New York City residents (rate of 1.6 per 100,000 persons).
+For data on Streptococcal infections in New York City visit EpiQuery.

 How are Group A Streptococci spread?